BIOP/lightsheet-brain-workflows/README.md

 brainglobe install -a allen_mouse_bluebrain_barrels_10um
 ```

-Further documentation about brainreg, atlases and registration parameters can be found in the (BrainGlobe's dedicated documentation)[https://brainglobe.info/about.html].
+Further documentation about brainreg, atlases and registration parameters can be found in the [BrainGlobe's dedicated documentation](https://brainglobe.info/about.html).
 Any atlas unavailable locally will be downloaded upon first call, so there is no need to pre-download atlases.
 But this can be done like so, once brainreg is installed.
 ```